-The VT-FCGS is presently publishing the Marriage and Baptism records of the Vermont Catholic Diocese beginning with the oldest parishes.
+The VT-FCGS is presently publishing the Marriage and Baptism records of the Diocese of Burlington beginning with the oldest parishes.
 Most of the records stop around 1930, the cuttoff date agreed upon with the Bishop of Burlington and the Presbyteral Council in 2004.
 They contain a wealth of information for the genealogist.

 Many Vermont towns or parishes have a large majority of French Canadians.
 It is very common to see these people listed with their French names in the church baptism and marriage records, versus their anglicized names in the town and state records.
 So you may see Beaudoin in the church records and Baldwin in the state records; or Lacroix and Cross; or Ostiguy vs Austin and Lafontaine vs Spring.